What Are The Different Types of Team Development Models? - HRDQ

 • Inattention to results

-Though it can be good to keep your eye on the positives, the Lencioni model shouldn't be overlooked for its negative view of what to avoid.
+Although it can be beneficial to focus on the positives, the Lencioni model shouldn't be overlooked for its negative perspective on what to avoid.
 No matter how successful your team is, it can be helpful to understand what factors could be detrimental to your team and what to do if you end up facing one of them.

 The Google Model

-Auditing and analyzing their own teams, Google examined more than 250 attributes of nearly two hundred teams within their company and conducted interviews with more than two hundred employees.
+Auditing and analyzing their own teams, Google examined more than 250 attributes of nearly 200 teams within their company and conducted interviews with over 200 employees.

 The Google Model

-In this model, there are five key dynamics that must be present for a team to be successful:
+In this model, five key dynamics must be present for a team to be successful:

 • Dependability: Being able to rely on one another to produce high-quality work on time.